 She was walking to the bank, and he was there.
 She sees him there often.
 She is dressed casually, as if the world is perfectly balanced.
 She is able to finesse the bustling street knowing her day will be predictable and even.
 She knows how lucky she is.

 It is his perch there on the sidewalk, lined with a discarded cardboard box.
 Alas, it appears it his home.
 He is loudly articulate, yet he speaks to his own audience.
 She does what she always does, hands him peanut M&Ms, meets his eyes for a fleeting second, glimpsing and giving witness to his humanity.

-She puts two rumpled bills in his crumbled Styrofoam cup, and walks away.
-A prayer gets squished in her throat and can not be uttered, so she feels useless.
+She puts two crumpled bills in his crumbled Styrofoam cup, and walks away.
+A prayer gets squished in her throat and cannot be uttered, so she feels useless.
 She feels like this.

 Gosh, it is nice to retreat to the mundane when things around you are difficult.
 So now is a good time to tell you what I am wearing.
 It is a formula every fashionista knows and wears.
-Distressed denim, white platforms, a striped tee, a vest for layering interest, and a scarf for pattern mixing.
-You can build this outfit on any budget.
+Distressed denim, white platforms, a tee with stripes, a vest for layering interest, and a scarf for pattern mixing.
+You can build this outfit (and many others) on any budget.
 Old Navy, Gap, Banana Republic, eBay will suffice.

 Here are the links:

 So ladies and gents, do you also wear a version of this outfit?
 Let me know how yours is done.
 Do you also see homeless people regularly?
 How do you cope, day to day, with the heartbreak that is just before your eyes, or in your newspaper, day in and day out.
 So many worldly ills.